krisrandall/spotto/README.md

 The game of Spotto is simple;
 If you see a yellow car, you yell out "Spotto",
-If you see a green car, you yell out Froggo.
+If you see a green car, you yell out "Froggo".

-Now you don't need to look out the window to spot real cars, everyone can just look at their device and play the game on there.
+Now you don't need to look out the window to spot real cars;
+Just look at your device and play the game there.
 Compare your best scores.
 So much fun.

 Note - the driver of the car should not play the mobile game of "Spotto" while driving, only passengers.

 ---

-We made a simple game with Flutter/Flame, as a family, in a weekend.
+We made a simple game with Flutter/Flame, as a family, in a weekend

 ![Spotto Game](assets/drawing.jpg)